Involern/PFC2425/README.md

 # PFC2425
-Repo dedicated to 12hr relearn of Python 3.12.5
+* Repo dedicated to 12hr relearn of Python.

+## Uses Python 3.12.5